Shock in Russia as Napoleon expert confesses to chopping up lover

 SAINT PETERSBURG, Russia – A prominent Saint Petersburg-based Napoleon expert has confessed to murdering his young lover and former student and dismembering her body in a grisly crime that sent shock waves across Russia.

-"He has admitted his guilt," Sokolov's lawyer Alexander Pochuev told Agence France-Presse (AFP), adding he regretted what he had done and was cooperating.
+"He has admitted his guilt," Sokolov's lawyer Alexander Pochuev told the Agence France-Presse, adding he regretted what he had done and was cooperating.

 Sokolov teaches history at Saint Petersburg State University, President Vladimir Putin's alma mater, and was close to the Russian authorities.